sourcemeta/awesome-jsonschema/.github/ISSUE_TEMPLATE/link.md

 ---
-name: link
+name: Share a link
-about: Add an awesome link
+about: Add an awesome link to the list
 title: ''
 labels: awesome-link
 assignees: ''